phoeniiix1203/awesome-machine-psychology/README.md

 [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated collection of exceptional papers, datasets, and models related to machine psychology, which is the study of artificial intelligence (AI) systems, particularly large language models (LLMs), through experimental and theoretical approaches traditionally used in human psychology.
+🌟 **A curated collection of standout papers, datasets, and models in machine psychology**—the fascinating study of artificial intelligence (AI) systems, especially large language models (LLMs), using experimental and theoretical methods traditionally applied in human psychology.

-This project was developed at [OMNILab](https://github.com/OMNILab), Shanghai Jiao Tong University, by [Xiangtiange Li](https://github.com/tranquiltina), [Qiyuan Gu](https://github.com/phoeniiix1203), and [Xingyue Zhang](https://github.com/Adazhangdada), under the guidance of Professor Yaohui Jin and Dr. Binglei Zhao.
-OMNILab is now part of the [BaiYuLan Open AI community](https://github.com/Bai-Yu-Lan).
+🎓 This project was created at [OMNILab](https://github.com/OMNILab), Shanghai Jiao Tong University, by [Xiangtiange Li](https://github.com/tranquiltina), [Qiyuan Gu](https://github.com/phoeniiix1203), and [Xingyue Zhang](https://github.com/Adazhangdada), under the guidance of Professor Yaohui Jin and Dr. Binglei Zhao.
+OMNILab is now a part of the [BaiYuLan Open AI community](https://github.com/Bai-Yu-Lan).

+💡 We welcome contributions to this collection!
+Please review the [Contribution Guidelines](CONTRIBUTING.md) to make sure your entries fit the criteria.

+---

+This version adds a warmer tone while keeping the key information clear.

 ## Table of Contents